Ant13731/solar_panel_logger/README.md

 On your computer, run the `solar_panel_reader.py` file and it should start reading the output from the Arduino.
 You may need to change some of the socketio configuration values or the `arduino_port` discussed above.

+#### Connecting the Solar Panel to the Arduino
+The solar panel must first connect to the voltage sensor using the provided orange and white wires.
+The order in which the wires connect matters, so just try both ways until you receive a value in the program.

+The negative output of the voltage sensor goes in the GND port of the arduino, and the `S` output of the voltage sensor goes in the `A1` port of the arduino.

 ### Output
 The local log is stored in `voltage_log.csv` and has the form: